keystonejs/keystone/packages/keystone/lib/adapters/README.md

 ## The Adapter Data Model

-The adapter framework data model mirrors the Keystone data model.
+The adapter framework data model mirrors the KeystoneJS data model.

 - Each `Keystone` object has one or more `KeystoneAdapter` instances, accessible by the `.adapters` property
 - Each `List` object has one `ListAdapter`, accessible by the `.adapter` property
 - Each `Field` object has one `FieldAdapter`, accessible by the `.adapter` property

-The adapters do not contain references back to the Keystone objects.
+The adapters do not contain references back to the KeystoneJS objects.
 All required information is passed in to the adapter as paramaters to the constructor/methods.

 Each `KeystoneAdapter` contains references to its associated `ListAdapter` intances, via the `.listAdapters` property.